 14 June: World Blood Donor Day

 This annual global event aims to raise awareness of the need for safe blood and blood products and to thank blood donors for their life-saving gifts of blood.
 Haematologists play a vital role in ensuring blood transfusions are carried out safely.
-Watch our interview with Consultant Haematologist, Dr Emma Drasar
+Watch our interview with Consultant Haematologist, Dr Emma Drasar.

 19 June: World Sickle Cell Day

-The international awareness day is observed annually to increase public knowledge and an understanding of sickle cell disease, and the challenges experienced by patients, their families, and caregivers.
-Haematologists support sickle cell patients throughout their lives, and the College has a free downloadable activity pack about how genetic inheritance of this condition called 'Split your Genes'.
+This international awareness day is observed annually to increase public knowledge and understanding of sickle cell disease, and the challenges experienced by patients, their families, and caregivers.
+Haematologists support sickle cell patients throughout their lives, and the College has a free downloadable activity pack about how genetic inheritance of this condition called Split your genes.

 July